JAWAD-ASGHAR/Custom-SQL-and-Browser-DB/README.md

 - **Case Insensitivity**: All query keywords are case-insensitive (SELECT, FROM, WHERE, etc.)
 - **File Names**: File names in queries are converted to lowercase
+- **Field Names**: Field names in SELECT projection are case-sensitive
 - **Whitespace**: Extra whitespace is trimmed
 - **Invalid Queries**: Returns `{ error: "Invalid query syntax" }` for unrecognized queries
 - **Query Execution Errors**: Catches exceptions and returns error message
+- **Database Mutations**: INSERT, UPDATE, and DELETE operations automatically update the database and persist changes to localStorage

 ### Record Equality